brochhagen/nlpupf/material/2023q2/session06/next-session.md

 # NLP session 06: Preparation for next session

  * Read Chapter 1, *Introduction to human-in-the-loop machine learning*, from the book "Human-in-the-Loop Machine Learning" (PDF in Aula Global)

+ * Finish the exercise on parsing and football matches.
+Presenting your approach counts for two participatory credits

 ### Optional